v15a1/iOS-Lecture-Demos/Non-Lecture Demos/ReusableComponentsDemo/README.md

 - [ ] Once the controller file is created, open the New File wizard and this time select `View` from the `Interface` section.
 Name it the same as your controller class

 #### Setting the File Owner and layout
-- [ ] Open your XIB folder and layout the UI as you wish (You can't connect to the custom class just yet)
+- [ ] Open your XIB file and layout the UI as you wish (You can't connect to the custom class just yet)
 - [ ] Afterwards, Set the class as your File Owner by following the steps below:
   * Open the **View Hierarchy**
   * Under **Placeholders** select the **File's Owner** option